Atul Bora (AGP politician): Political career

-Bora after taking charge of his new responsibility as the President of the party has been trying his level best to improve the position of the party by visiting various districts of Assam and has been interacting with the party workers, intellectuals, and influential persons of the state and also people representing various sections of the society.

 In May 2016, Bora won the Bokakhat constituency.
 He was sworn in as Cabinet Minister on 24 May 2016 and has been allotted polities like agriculture, horticulture and food processing, animal husbandry and veterinary, urban development department, and town and country planning departments.

 In January 2018, Assam Agriculture Minister Bora inaugurated a chief minister’s free diagnostic and laboratory services at the Swahid Kushal Konwar Civil Hospital here in a colourful ceremony in presence of the joint director of health services, ADC (H), superintendent of SKK civil hospital, representatives from HLL Lifecare Ltd and other dignitaries.

+Atul Bora (AGP) contested & emerged victorious in the 2026 Assam Assembly Elections, securing the Bokakhat constituency seat for the third consecutive term.
+Bora defeated Hari Prasad Saikia of Raijor Dal by a significant margin of 60,537 votes.
+With a total of 80,987 votes, Bora triumphed over Saikia, who received 20,450 votes.
+His victory marks a continued political stronghold in Bokakhat, reflecting his enduring influence and leadership.
+Bora has served as a minister in both the BJP governments led by Sarbananda Sonowal and Himanta Biswa Sarma, further solidifying his prominence in Assam's political landscape.